HurlesGroupSanger/indelible/README.md

 However, we have not specifically tested InDelible with:

 1. _Whole Genome Sequencing (WGS) Data_
-    - While InDelible should in theory be able to identify variants from WGS, the number of reads that InDelible has to process would likely result in significantly increased run-times.
+    - While InDelible should, in theory, be able to identify variants from WGS, the number of reads that InDelible has to process would likely result in significantly increased run-times.

 2. _Other Diseases_